-Graders will not contact you about missing or incomplete assignments.
-It is your responsibility to check that the correct assignment has been submitted to Canvas on time.
-It may be possible to avoid a late penalty if you contact the TA or instructor at least 24 hours in advance.
+It may be possible to avoid a late penalty if you contact the instructor at least 24 hours in advance.
 You should email both the instructor and your teaching assistant, and explain what issue (e.g., bereavement, illness) necessitates lateness.
 In some cases, documentation may be requested.
 If a lateness allowance is agreed to, this applies to a single assignment only.
 It does not allow you to delay future assignments.